Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/Modules/06-evaluate-agent-respones.md

 Evaluating responses ensures your agent meets expectations — helpful, playful, and reliable — while handling edge cases gracefully.
 Your goal is to Assess your Pet Planner’s performance.

+## 🧩 Instructions

+1. Open the GitHub Copilot chat window.
+1. In the chat window, enter the **GitHub Copilot Prompt** provided below and submit.
+1. Review the response from GitHub Copilot.
+Given the non-deterministic nature of language models, responses will vary.
+1. If GitHub Copilot inquiries whether to create a dataset with queries and responses, respond: `Yes, only create 3 rows of data`.
+1. After GitHub Copilot completes it's task of creating a test dataset and the evaluation file, run the evaluation file in the terminal.
+1. Review the evaluation results.

-## 💬 Sample Prompt
+## 💬 GitHub Copilot Prompt

 Add evaluation to my agent using the Azure AI Evaluation SDK.

-## 🧩 Instructions

-1. TBD
-1. TBD
-1. TBD
-1. TBD

 ## 🔍 What’s Happening